arctouch-guilhermealmeida/arctouch-guilhermealmeida/README.md

 # Hi, I'm Guilherme Almeida 🧔
 I consider myself a creative and innovative professional.

-Looking for evolution in my career and new challenges, I've been dedicating myself to programming, web and mobile development and the Bachelor’s Degree in Computer Science, aiming to become a more capable professional to work with the demands that the technology area offers.
+I am always looking for evolution and new challenges in my career.
+I have been dedicating myself to the web, mobile development, and a Bachelor’s Degree in Computer Science.

+I am constantly improving my professional side with the latest market technologies.

 ### **More details:**

 - :man_technologist: I’m currently working on **[ArcTouch](https://arctouch.com/)** as **Software Engineer**